Community development workers help communities bring about social change and improve the quality of life in their local area

 Scottish courses (and a few in other locations) often refer to community development as community education.

-You will need to show:
+You'll need to show:

-- advocacy and networking skills;
+- advocacy and networking skills

-- excellent communication, interpersonal and team-building skills;
+- excellent communication, interpersonal and team-building skills

-- good listening skills;
+- good listening skills

-- research and report-writing skills and the ability to interpret or present data;
+- research and report-writing skills, and the ability to interpret or present data

-- knowledge and understanding of community and social issues;
+- knowledge and understanding of community and social issues

-- a non-judgemental and positive attitude;
+- a non-judgemental and positive attitude

-- creative thinking and problem-solving;
+- creative thinking and problem-solving ability

-- political, social and negotiating skills;
+- political, social and negotiating skills

-- an understanding of how public sector bodies work;
+- an understanding of how public sector bodies work

-- compassion and the ability to empathise with people's life experiences;
+- compassion and the ability to empathise with people's life experiences

-- fundraising - at management level there is an increasing need to identify and pursue sources of funding.
+- fundraising - at management level there is an increasing need to identify and pursue sources of funding

 Pre-entry paid or voluntary work experience is crucial.
 People often become community development workers after working in teaching, youth work, the health sector or other roles within the community.
 Development work overseas may also be relevant.

-- community work;
+- community work

-- pressure groups;
+- pressure groups

 - youth work.

 Try to get involved in voluntary work as a student, in local community projects, youth groups, tenants' associations or women's groups.
-Contact your local volunteer centre to get community project experience.
-You can search for your nearest branch, or your region's equivalent via Do-it.
+Contact your local volunteer centre to get community-project experience.
+You can search for your nearest branch or your region's equivalent via Do-it.